abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 }
 ```

 The above annotation contains a single capability.
 From the `UseCase`, this capability describes how to form a create (POST) request to create a new Computer System from a set of specific Resource Blocks.
-In addition, the `TargetCollection` property indicates that a client can make the request to the Resource Collection `/redfish/v1/Systems`; new instances of the resource made by the client will be found in that collection.
+In addition, the `TargetCollection` property indicates that a client can make the request to the Resource Collection `/redfish/v1/Systems`; new instances of the resource created by the client will be found in that collection.

 ### Collection Capabilities Object